Social Security Benefits for Mentally Impaired Young Adults

 The functional criteria considered by the judge include: are you able to understand instructions or questions at work from the supervisor, co-workers or the customer; are you able to remember and apply facts involving work (like getting an order as a waitperson at a restaurant); are you able to interact with others (some people have such a 'fight or flight' response to stress that working with others is impossible).

-Knowing that a person with a mental disorder has these difficulties, the Social Security Lawyers at Marcotte Law Firm make all the contacts necessary to increase your chances of success in a Social Security hearing.
+Knowing that a person with a mental disorder has these difficulties, the Lowell Social Security Lawyers at Marcotte Law Firm make all the contacts necessary to increase your chances of success in a Social Security hearing.
+This can be a long process, so reachg out to a Disability Attorney as early as possible.